anytizer/sargam-blog.lmms/README.md

 Bhupali is assumed to be over 4,000 years old system.
 My randomization is based on the database of notations.

 ## What is a SARGAM?

 SARGAM is a short form created from the first basic musical notes - SA RE GA MA (PA DHA NI).
 There are 12 notes.
 C, C#, D, D#, E, F, F#, G, G#, A, A#, B. Each English note corresponds to a variable SARGAM note.
 Yes, SARGAM notes are variable.

-You can assume any key on a piano as starting note - SA and continue by counting until another octave.
+You can assume any key on a piano as starting note - SA and keep on counting 12 notes.

 ## What is a SARAGM generation?

 SARAGM generation is a random pick up of notes to create a melody.
 My limitation is to stay within pre-defined ascending and descending notes of a raag.
 In this case, the Bhupali notations only.

 ## Terminologies

 * Thaat - Parent Scale
 * Raag - Melody Pattern
 * Song pattern - eg. ABAACB that is a structure of a song